How To Navigate the World of Wholesale

 You have to find wholesalers before you can choose the one that’s best for your retail store.
 Finding wholesalers can be a little tricky, but there are several ways to do it.
 Decide what kind of wholesaler you want first; do you prefer wholesalers that are located in the United States, or are you looking to purchase products from overseas?
 Once you make this decision you can start narrowing down your potential wholesale distributor.

 Online searches can be fruitful, but can also lead to an overwhelming amount of information to sift through.
 Sometimes it’s hard to tell whether or not the available wholesale products are high enough quality.
 Get specific with your online searches and be sure to include keywords from your niche in order to narrow down the search.
-Keep in mind that here at Handshake we can connect you with unique, high quality wholesale products.
+Keep in mind that here at Handshake we can connect you with unique, high quality wholesale collections.

 Wholesalers aren’t mysterious entities that wait in the dark for you to find them.
 Wholesalers want to find you to, so it’s a good idea to look in the places where they might advertise such as trade magazines and publications.
 This is also a great way to stay up to date on industry news and find a wholesaler that specializes in your industry at the same time.